-We may use the information we collect from you when you register, sign up for our newsletter, respond to a survey or marketing communication, browse the website, use our applications or use certain other website features in the following ways:
+We may use the information we collect from you when you register for an account, subscribe to our newsletter, respond to a survey or marketing communication, browse the website, use our website chat function, use our applications or use certain other website features in the following ways:

 - To personalize user experience and to allow us to deliver the type of content and product offerings in which you are most interested.